 Many tenants are anxious about credit checks, even if they've been honest about any adverse credit history in their past.

 If this is the case, you could ask the tenant to provide a letter from their current landlord, on headed notepaper, confirming they are living at the address provided.
 You can check with the land registry that the landlord named in the letter actually owns the address given.
-Alternatively, ask the tenant to show you a letter from their bank confirming their address.
+Alternatively, you could ask the tenant to show you a letter from their bank confirming their address.

 Tenants often fail credit checks because their salary is deemed too low for them to comfortably afford the rent.
 Agencies will expect their gross pay to be at least twice the rent, sometimes as high as three times the rent, and they will automatically fail anyone earning less.